b-lukaszuk/BS_wJ_eng/contents/the_doors.md

 Imagine there is a game-show in which a person may win a new car.
 The car is hidden behind one of three doors.
 The host chooses a player (called a trader) from the people in the studio and asks them to pick one door.
 The choice is Door 1.
 The host knows what's behind all the doors.
-He decided to open Door 2, behind which there's a goat.
+He decided to open Door 3, behind which there's a goat.
 Now the trader got a choice: stay with their initial choice, or switch to still unopened Door 2.

 Imagine you are the trader.
 What would you do?
 Is it in your interest to make a switch?
-Use Julia to answer that question.
+Use Julia to figure it out.

 ## Solution {#sec:the_doors_solution}